Non-Markovian dynamics of interacting qubit pair coupled to two independent bosonic baths: Introduction

-In this paper we focus our attention on a spin model recently introduced by Quiroga \cite{quiroga} and successively analyzed by other authors \cite{sinaysky}-\cite{scala}.
-It consists of two interacting spins $\frac{1}{2}$ each one coupled to a separate bosonic bath \cite{quiroga,sinaysky}.
-Our aim is to study the entanglement dynamics of the two spins in the non-Markovian regime.
 The paper is structured as follows.
 In Section 2 we describe in detail the model.
 In Section 3 we present the analytical solution of the non-Markovian master equation for the reduced system constituted by the two interacting spins in the zero temperature limit.
 In Section 4 we analyze the entanglement dynamics of the two spins assuming for the environment a Lorentz spectral density and an Ohmic spectral density with a Lorentz-Drude cut-off function.
 Finally, conclusive remarks are given in Section 5.